Chery Tiggo 3

-The Chery Tiggo 3, or originally the Chery Tiggo (奇瑞瑞虎 (Qíruì Ruìhǔ)), is a compact crossover produced by the Chinese manufacturer Chery since 2005 (debuted at the Shanghai Motor Show).
+The Chery Tiggo 3, or originally the Chery Tiggo (奇瑞瑞虎 (Qíruì Ruìhǔ)), is a compact crossover produced by the Chinese manufacturer Chery since 2005.
+The original Tiggo debuted at the 2005 Shanghai Motor Show and was called the NCV, meaning New Concept Vehicle.
 It is the first product of the Chery Tiggo series.
 The original vehicle was facelifted in September 2010, and received the name change to Tiggo 3 and another facelift in 2014.

 Overview

 Launched in 2005, the original Tiggo crossover has many styling cues which resemble other compact crossovers, mainly the Toyota RAV4 and the Honda CR-V.

 2010 facelift

 In September 2010, Chery released the new 2011 Tiggo in China, essentially a facelift, built on the same platform.
 To the previous three engine options (1.6/1.8/2.0/L) is added the "1.6 s," a 1.6-liter with mechanical supercharger putting out 110 kW at 5500 rpm and 205 Nm between 3,500 and 4,500 rpm.
 The 2010 facelift features a revised front end design and tail lamps.